DFE-Digital/SchoolAccount.Alpha.PersonalisationSpike/README.md

 Search results are order by [relevance](https://docs.publishing.service.gov.uk/repos/search-api/relevancy.html#contents), while latest guidance is in descending order of last update.

 Note: there are two timestamps available, `update_date` and `public_timestamp`. `update_date` is the time of the last indexing which may be significantly newer than `public_timestamp`, as that usually only reflects major updates and not minor ones.

-Update date was selected for the prototype to capture all changes to content.
+`public_timestamp` was selected for the prototype to prevent documents with minor changes from appearing as updated.